 Besides some general advice, it’s hard to be more specific here since lead magnets cover such a wide variety of types.

-As a sidenote, I like to throw a logo and/or URL in the header or the footer of the document.
-It serves as a little reminder on who created that awesome content.
+As a side note, I like to throw a logo and/or URL in the header or the footer of the document.
+It serves as a little reminder of who created that awesome content.

-In the picture bellow, you can see the example of proper document formatting.
+In the picture below, you can see the example of proper document formatting.
 Every „slide“ ended up as one pdf page.

 Is there anything else that needs to be done before activating/sharing a lead magnet?